andymckay/blog/_posts/2022-05-17-second-trip.md

 The winds are really, really strong.
 I'm glad I left my frame bag at home, it would have provided more surface area for the wind to catch.
 It was hard enough as it was.
 Minimize your surface area for the wind.

-Generally the Kihei and Lahaina areas for tourists.
+Generally the Kihei and Lahaina areas are for tourists.
 Sandy beaches, no rain, no wind.
 That's not the part of Maui that I love.
 The north shore of west Maui and the east side of Maui are beautiful, wild, remote and just perfect.